 Even if you’d prefer to manage your online sales channel independently, an agency can be a good stepping stone, laying a strong foundation for your online business while you prepare resources internally to eventually take over.

-#2 – You Maintain Control of Your Brand
+#2 – Amazon Agencies Keep You in Control

 When you work with an Amazon agency, you maintain an inventory position; in other words, you’re the seller.
 No one else is between your brand and your customers.
 Shoppers will see that the product is made by you, sold by you, customer questions are answered by your brand, and that can build trust.